 Registering for Courses

-Continuing Studies offers courses during the Fall, Winter, Spring and Summer.
+The Division of Online and Continuing Education offers courses during the Fall, Winter, Spring and Summer.
 Information about current course offerings, schedules, and registration procedures is published regularly on our website.
 If you would like to receive a printed Course Bulletin, please contact our Faculty and Student Support Center at (978) 934-2474.

 You may take courses without being officially enrolled in a certificate or degree program, but you must meet the particular course prerequisites.
 Registrations are accepted on a first come, first served basis.
 Class size is limited.
 We recommend that you register early to reserve your place in class.

 With the program coordinator's approval, one course may be transferred from another accredited institution to satisfy undergraduate certificate program requirements.
 The course should be equivalent to UMass Lowell instruction, applicable to the intended program, and the student must have received a grade equivalent to a C- (1.70 on a 4.00 scale) or better.

 Program Coordinators and Faculty and Student Support Specialists are available by appointment to help students determine appropriate course loads, discuss admission requirements, and review the transferability of courses.
 For online advising, email us at Continuing_Education@uml.edu.
 To schedule an appointment with a Program Coordinator or Faculty and Student Support Specialist, please call Online and Continuing Education at (978) 934-2474.
 General academic advising is also available at the Faculty and Student Support Center on a drop-in basis, located in Southwick Hall, Room 203 on UMass Lowell North.
 Call (978) 934-2474 or stop by the office Monday through Thursday between 8:30am-8:00pm and on Friday between 8:30am-5:00pm.